 Lines 13a and 13b.
-If you submitted a statement to the authorities of a foreign country in which you earned income that you are not a resident of that country, and the authorities hold that you are not subject to their income tax laws as a resident, you are not considered a bona fide resident of that country.
+If you submitted a statement of nonresidence to the authorities of a foreign country in which you earned income and the authorities hold that you are not subject to their income tax laws by reason of nonresidency in the foreign country, you are not considered a bona fide resident of that country.